Syria government shelling kills 8, mostly children, in Idlib | Law-Order

 Syria government shelling kills 8, mostly children, in Idlib

-Artillery fire from government-controlled territory Saturday killed at least eight civilians in Syrias last rebel enclave, most of them children, rescue workers and a war monitor said.The shelling in Ibleen, a village in southern Idlib province, hit the home of Subhi al-Assi, killing him, his wife and three of his children in their sleep, according to the rescue service known as White Helmets and Idlibs Health Directorate.
+Artillery fire from government-controlled territory and airstrikes Saturday killed at least eight civilians in Syrias last rebel enclave, most of them children, and destroyed a civil defense center and a water station, rescue workers and a war monitor said.The shelling in Ibleen, a village in southern Idlib province, hit the home of Subhi al-Assi, killing him, his wife and three of his children in their sleep, according to the rescue service known as the White Helmets and Idlibs Health Directorate.

 - Country: